-In 1964, the first Shinkansen commenced operations linking within three hours and ten minutes the countries’ two populous regions Kanto and Kansai.
-Nowadays, the fastest Tokaido Shinkansen merely needs two hours and 21 minutes and runs almost as precise as the clockwork.
+In 1964, the first Shinkansen commenced operations, vaporizing the travel time to three hours and ten minutes between the countries’ two populous regions Kanto and Kansai.
+Nowadays, the fastest Tokaido Shinkansen merely needs two hours and 21 minutes and runs almost as precisely as the clockwork.